-9.15 Texture-Healing Brush: Manual Inpainting
+9.16 Texture-Healing Brush: Manual Inpainting

 You can manually inpaint missing textures by using the Texture-healing brush.
-This tool is based on the same algorithm as the Inpaint missing texture option covered in Applying Texture (Procedure).
+This tool is based on the same algorithm as the Missing texture inpainting option covered in Applying Texture (Procedure).
 The inpainting algorithm uses texture information from neighboring regions to fill in areas with missing or incorrect texture.
-Left image in Figure ?? shows a small texture imperfection: a felt-tip pen mark on the figurine.
-Results of inpainting this region appear in Figure ?? (right).
+Left image in Figure 153 shows a small texture imperfection: a felt-tip pen mark on the figurine.
+Results of inpainting this region appear in Figure 153 (right).